Spring SetFactoryBean example

-The ‘SetFactoryBean’ object provides developer a way to create a concrete Set collection class (HashSet and TreeSet) in Spring’s bean configuration file.
+The ‘SetFactoryBean‘ class provides developer a way to create a concrete Set collection (HashSet and TreeSet) in Spring’s bean configuration file.

-Here’s a SetFactoryBean example, it will instantiate a HashSet at runtime.
+Here’s a ListFactoryBean example, it will instantiate an HashSet at runtime, and inject it into a bean property

 package com.mkyong.common;